 House cleaning can be a real chore, with so much dust and dirt, all that heavy cleaning equipment, and the time it takes — time you need to spend working, taking care of your kids, traveling or volunteering.
 It's an additional challenge if you have any kind of mobility issues.
 And you can't just do it once and be done; your house demands cleaning again and again.
 Fortunately, regular cleaning services are no longer an unattainable luxury.
 In fact, budgeting in a weekly cleaning service or maid service on a regular basis can be worth the investment for the additional freedom and time you get back.

-Hiring a professional home cleaning service can prevent domestic quarrels, help control allergies caused by indoor irritants and make for a happy home.
 Whether you need a one-time cleaning service or want to set up a recurring service, professional house cleaning is available for all types of properties.
 Hire a house cleaner to handle your private homes, rental properties, multi unit buildings, businesses, rental move-ins or move-outs, homes for sale, event and party cleanup, and much more.
 In fact, the more you have your house cleaned, the lower the cost per cleaning usually is, as it's easier to keep your home clean with regular cleaning visits than with intensive efforts once or twice a year.

 The cost to hire cleaning professionals can depend on how large your home is (how many sq ft), how many rooms you have, how thorough a cleaning your house needs, how many bathrooms you have, and how often you want your place cleaned.
 The number of bathrooms will increase your home cleaning price because bathrooms are dirtier and require more effort to clean than other parts of your home.
 Home size will always affect cost, but if you make an exceptional mess on a regular basis, your cost may be higher even for a tiny space than for a larger home that's kept cleaner between visits.
 Geographic location also plays a role in how much you'll pay for house cleaning.
 Services in cities like San Francisco and Manhattan will be more expensive than services in smaller towns with a lower cost of living.
 The costs charged by house cleaning companies in high-cost areas account for higher insurance rates, higher costs to operate company vehicles, higher labor rates and more.
 Many cleaning companies also offer special services such as eco-friendly cleaners, carpet cleaning, and special rates for biweekly cleaning packages or post-construction cleaning.
 Most cleaners also offer free estimates for a thorough cleaning and itemize their additional service prices.